ifedapoolarewaju/reuq/README.md

 Load the Page from your browser and watch the Magic happen.

-See `ADD_DOC_URL_HERE` for more on templates.
+[See](https://github.com/ifedapoolarewaju/reuq#3-reuq-templates) for more on templates.

 That's it!!!
 You are already using reuq, writing less DOM manipulation code.
-Please view the full doc ADD_DOC_URL_HERE to see more Magical things that Reuq is capable of.
+Please read on to see more Magical things that Reuq is capable of.

 ## 2. The App Object